Odlar Yurdu University

 Odlar Yurdu University is a private university located in Baku, Azerbaijan.
 It was founded in 1995, and became a degree granting institution in 1999.
 The name is based on the official Azeri national motto, Odlar Yurdu, which is translated as "Land of Fire".

-Admission to the Master of Business Administration (MBA) Program established in partnership with Georgia State University (Atlanta, USA).
+Admission to the Master of Business Administration (MBA) Program, established in partnership with Georgia State University (Atlanta, USA).
 The masters are prepared with the four following concentrations: Finances, International Business, Marketing and General Management.

+In 2018, Odlar Yurdu University started a partnership with Nordhausen University of Applied Sciences.